HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_options_host_alias.md

-# Set the `hostAliases` for DX Pods
+# Setting the `hostAliases` for DX Pods

 This topic documents the configuration of `hostAliases` for DX Pods.
-The `hostAliases` field allows you to add entries to the `/etc/hosts` file in the Pods.
-This is useful for setting up DNS names for other services in the cluster or for mapping hostnames to IP addresses.
+With the `hostAliases` field, you can add entries to the `/etc/hosts` file in the Pods.
+This is useful for setting up domain name system (DNS) names for other services in the cluster or for mapping hostnames to IP addresses.
-For more information refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/network/customize-hosts-file-for-pods/.
+For more information, refer to the Kubernetes documentation [Adding entries to Pod /etc/hosts with HostAliases](https://kubernetes.io/docs/tasks/network/customize-hosts-file-for-pods/){:target="_blank"}.

 ```yaml
 hostAliases: